Driving licence in Azerbaijan

 Driving licence in Azerbaijan is a document affirming the right to oversee the pertinent categories of vehicles within the domain of the Republic of Azerbaijan.
 It is given to people who have come to the required minimum age, who have appropriate health condition, who know the rules of the road of the Azerbaijan Republic.
-This right can be restricted in case of termination of the driving license, breaking of traffic rules, the detection of illness or physical defects.
+This right can be restricted in case of termination of the driving licence, breaking of traffic rules, the detection of illness or physical defects.

 Content

-Irrespective of the type, on each driving license, there is distinctive mark of Azerbaijan Republic in international traffic - "AZ" and the following numbered data:
+Irrespective of the type, on each driving licence, there is distinctive mark of Azerbaijan Republic in international traffic - "AZ" and the following numbered data: